 There is a much greater familiarity with Open Source Software, which reflects its increasing importance across Europe, together with the competence about Service Oriented Architecture (SOA).

-Approximately one third of companies are involved in formal standards certification schemes, and in general, familiarity with standards is relatively low.
+Approximately a third of companies are involved in formal standards certification schemes, and in general, familiarity with standards is relatively low.

 OGC standards like Web Map Service (WMS) and Web Feature Service (WFS) are well known by companies, while on metadata (OGC CSW and EN-ISO19115/19139) and GML there is a need for improvement.
 WPS and SLD are still hidden and less known.
-60% of companies base their revenue on public sector (mainly local or national governments)